WordPress/wpcs-docs/wordpress-coding-standards/accessibility.md

 # Accessibility Coding Standards

-Code integrated into the WordPress ecosystem - including WordPress core, WordPress.org websites, and official plugins, is expected to conform to the Web Content Accessibility Guidelines, version 2.1, at level AA.
+Code integrated into the WordPress ecosystem - including WordPress core, WordPress.org websites, and official plugins, is expected to conform to the Web Content Accessibility Guidelines (WCAG), version 2.1, at level AA.

 New or updated interfaces are encouraged to incorporate the Authoring Tool Accessibility Guidelines (ATAG) 2.0.
 The most significant way that ATAG 2.0 guidelines can be incorporated is by emphasizing choices that help people make more accessible content: encouraging alternative text, captions, and semantic structures, for example.